awsdocs/amazon-ec2-user-guide/doc_source/resize-ebs-backed-instance.md

 For more information, see [Stop and start your instance](Stop_Start.md)\.

+## Change the instance type<a name="resize-ebs-backed-instance-considerations-how-to"></a>

-Use the following procedure to resize an Amazon EBS–backed instance using the AWS Management Console\.
+Use the following procedure to change the instance type of an Amazon EBS–backed instance using the AWS Management Console\.

 ------
 #### [ New console ]

-**To resize an Amazon EBS–backed instance**
+**To change the instance type of an Amazon EBS–backed instance**

 1. \(Optional\) If the new instance type requires drivers that are not installed on the existing instance, you must connect to your instance and install the drivers first\.
-For more information, see [Compatibility for resizing instances](resize-limitations.md)\.
+For more information, see [Compatibility for changing the instance type](resize-limitations.md)\.

 1. Open the Amazon EC2 console\.